Telangana

 Also Read: BRS files complaint with ED against company linked to Telangana CM’s relative

-Impact on Thousands of Employees
+Impact on Contractual Employees

 Reactions to the Court’s Ruling